DominicTWHV/MCIPBlocklist/README.md

 # To use:

-You do NOT need a proxy server to use the set, however, it is required if you wish to use the main script at `Anti_Server_Scanner`
+You do NOT need a proxy server to use the set.
+However, it is required if you wish to use the main script at `Anti_Server_Scanner`

 ```bash
 git clone https://github.com/DominicTWHV/MCIPBlocklist.git